Impeachment inquiry, Warren-Biden matchup highlight U.S. Democratic debate

 The first Democratic nominating contest in Iowa is scheduled for Feb.
 3.

-Reporting by Trevor Hunnicutt and Jarrett Renshaw; Writing by John Whitesides; Editing by Colleen Jenkins and Peter Cooney
+Reporting by Trevor Hunnicutt and Jarrett Renshaw; Writing by John Whitesides; Editing by Colleen Jenkins and Alistair Bell